Aditya-Ghosh-27/QR-code-Generator/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to [qrcode.react](https://github.com/zpao/qrcode.react) for providing the QR code generation component.

----

-**Note:** Make sure to replace placeholders like `your-username` with your actual GitHub username and customize the content as needed for your project.